GeorgiaMap/partner-tools/overview/approaches.md

 -----------------------------------------

-#### 1. Turnkey - Implemented using Offeror’s Existing Forms and Existing data architecture
+#### 1. Turnkey - Implemented using Offeror’s existing forms and existing data architecture

 a.
 Activate a new instance of partner listing database and turnkey site for preview.
 b.
 Update existing partner tool to include Tourism and CameraReady specs.